Denise Darvall: Declaration of death

 Surgeons had a serious ethical problem because death then could only be declared by whole-body standards.
 The Harvard Criteria of brain death were not developed until 1968, nor were they adopted in South Africa or elsewhere for some years.
 The problem in this case was that, although Denise's brain was damaged, her heart was healthy.
 Various reports over the years attributed conflicting reasons for her heart stopping.
-For 40 years, Marius Barnard kept a secret: rather than wait for her heart to stop beating, his brother, Christiaan Barnard, who led the transplant team, had injected potassium into Denise's heart to paralyze it at Marius's urging.
+In 2006, Marius Barnard told author Donald McRae that rather than wait for her heart to stop beating, his brother, Christiaan Barnard, who led the transplant team, had injected potassium into Denise's heart to paralyze it at Marius's urging.
 This rendered her technically dead by the whole-body standard.
+Marius Barnard later claimed he was lying when speaking to Mcrae.
+A recent study suggests that Denise was not in fact “brain-dead” in today's term.
+Therefore, since her heart was arrested artificially, the action resembles a non-voluntary active euthanasia.

 Organ donation

 After her father gave his consent, Darvall's heart was donated to Louis Washkansky.
 Her kidneys were given to 10-year-old Jonathan van Wyk.
-Due to apartheid, the kidney donation to Van Wyk was controversial because he was khoi, while Denise was white.
+Due to apartheid, the kidney donation to Van Wyk was controversial because he was Black, while Denise was White.
 Washkansky lived 18 days before succumbing to pneumonia.